-Initial Effective Date: 1/06/10 Date of Insurance), they are ineligible for all other MLBO benefit programs.
+317 318 Insurance), they are ineligible for all other MLBO benefit programs.
 It is not the intention of this policy to allow the temporary hire of an individual for more than four (4) months.

-ON-CALL or LABOR POOL employees are those who have established an employment relationship with the MLBO, but who are assigned to work on an intermittent or irregular basis.
+319 320 321 322 ON-CALL or LABOR POOL employees are those who have established an employment relationship with the MLBO, but who are assigned to work on an intermittent or irregular basis.
 While they are able to earn credit for Social Security, they are ineligible for Unemployment Insurance and other MLBO benefit programs.

-Temporary/On-Call and Labor Pool employees are subject to the Mille Lacs Band of Ojibwe pre-employment Alcohol & Drug testing policy and background check requirements.
+323 324 325 326 Temporary/On-Call and Labor Pool employees are subject to the Mille Lacs Band of Ojibwe pre-employment Alcohol & Drug testing policy and background check requirements.
+327